Kartoffelaufauf/shrdlite-course-project/README-SHRDLITE.md

 ## New linguistic structures to the grammar: user questions (e.g., "where is the white ball?")
 This extension makes it possible to have the program describe the positions of the entities matched by a set of conditions.

-This is made possible by extending the grammar with a new *"where is"* command which in the interpreter is interpreted as just returning a list of the entities matched by the conditions.
+This is made possible by extending the grammar with a new *where is* command which in the interpreter is interpreted as just returning a list of the entities matched by the conditions.
 This list is then iterated over in the planner which in turn returns the positions of the entities in a way that is understandable to humans, naming which stack and *describing the entity which it is on top/inside of* just enough to have them be unique in that very stack.
 If the entity is not unique in the stack, it describes which one of them using an enumeration.
 This description is developed inside the function *getDescription*.

 ## More fine-grained cost calculation, taking the height of the stacks into account
 We believe that we have a pretty good heuristics, with a good balance between accuracy and speed - and it does indeed take the height of the stacks into account.